Interleukin-11

 This section has been translated automatically.

-The pleiotropic physiological function of interleukin-6 ranges from influencing embryonic development, tissue homeostasis of neuronal development to T-cell differentiation.
+The pleiotropic physiological function of interleukin-11 includes the regulation of central processes such as influencing embryonic development, the maintenance of tissue homeostasis, neuronal differentiation and the modulation of T-cell differentiation.
 Furthermore, interleukin-11 promotes the primary and secondary immune response and modulates antigen-specific antibody reactions.
-It often acts synergistically with other cytokines (e.g. interleukin -1).
-Interleukin-11 stimulates, synergistically with interleukin-3 and other cytokines, the colony formation of megakaryocytes and erythropoietic stem cells.
+In many cases, it acts synergistically with other cytokines (e.g. interleukin-1).
+In synergy with interleukin-3 and other cytokines, interleukin-11 stimulates the colony formation of megakaryocytes and erythropoietic stem cells.

 Polymorphisms of IL11RA are associated with thyroid carcinoma in the Korean population.

-Both interleukin-11 and IL11RA play a role in the progression of endometrial cancer and colorectal adenocarcinoma (C19).
+Interleukin-11 as well as IL11RA play a role in the progression of endometrial carcinoma and colorectal adenocarcinoma (C19).

 Literature